ehki/WdBibTeX/docs/index.rst

 WdBibTeX documentation
 ======================

-WdBibTeX is a MS Word's BibTeX toolkit.
+WdBibTeX is a BibTeX toolkit for MS Word.

 .. toctree::
    :maxdepth: 2